woossi0/suite/docs/usermanual/source/installation/linux/ubuntu/suite.rst

 Opengeo Suite packages are available for Ubuntu 10.04 (Lucid) and 12.04 (Precise).

-The commands below assume root privileges.
+.. note:: The sections below assume root privileges.

 New install
 -----------